AdobeDocs/experience-manager-learn.en/help/assets/overview.md

     *Learn the ins and outs of publishing assets from AEM Author to AEM Publish*

 * **[Watermarks (Video)](./advanced/watermarks.md)**
-    *Learn how how to watermark asset renditions in AEM as a Cloud Service*
+    *Learn how to watermark asset renditions in AEM as a Cloud Service*

 * **[Baseline permissions (Video)](./configuring/baseline-permissions.md)**
     *Learn how, and why it's important, to configure AEM Assets with baseline permissions*

 * **[Auto-start workflows (Video)](./configuring/auto-start-workflows.md)**
-    *Explore how to automatically invoke AEM workflow on uploaded or re-processed assets*
+    *Explore how to automatically invoke AEM workflow on uploaded or reprocessed assets*

 ## Staff Picks